 - 1 ripe large avocado, cut into 1/4-inch cubes (optional, but very good)

 - Toast the chiles.
 If you have a gas stove, you can hold them with tongs over the flame one at a time for a few seconds until fragrant.
 But if like me you use an electric stove, put them in a dry skillet over medium heat and press them flat for a few seconds on each side.
 (See Notes below for using chile powder instead.)

 - When the chilies are cool enough to handle, stem and seed them, tear them into pieces, and put them in a blender along with tomatoes and their juice.

 - Heat a large saucepan over medium heat.
-Spray lightly with olive oil (optional) and add onion and garlic and cook, stirring frequently, until beginning to brown, 4 to 6 minutes.
+Add onion and garlic and cook, stirring frequently, until beginning to brown, 4 to 6 minutes, adding water by the tablespoon if it starts to stick.
 Pour it all into the blender along with the chipotle powder and process until smooth.

 - Return the pot to medium heat.
 When hot, add the puree and stir nearly constantly until thickened to the consistency of tomato paste, about 6 minutes.
 (Careful–watch for hot, bubbling “eruptions”!)
 Add broth, water, oregano (if using), and drained pinto beans.
 Bring to a boil, then adjust heat to maintain a simmer.
 Simmer for 30 minutes.

 - While the soup is cooking, prepare the tortillas.
 Preheat oven to 375F.
 Cut each tortilla in half (can be done in a stack if you have a sharp knife).
 Then cut each half into 1/4-inch wide strips.
 Place the strips in a single layer on a baking sheet and sprinkle with salt, if desired.
 Bake for about 15 minutes, stirring every 5 minutes, until golden brown.
 Remove from oven and allow to cool uncovered until soup is ready.